Can't Buy Me Love: Release

 In the UK, "Can't Buy Me Love" became the Beatles' fourth number 1 and their third single to sell over a million copies.
 By November 2012, it had sold 1.53 million copies there.
 As of December 2018, it was the 35th best-selling single of all time in the UK – one of six Beatles songs included on the top sales rankings published by the Official Charts Company.

-"Can't Buy Me Love" was included on the Beatles' A Hard Day's Night album in June 1964 and the US soundtrack album of the same name, released on United Artists Records.
+A stereo mix of "Can't Buy Me Love" was first carried out in late June 1964 for inclusion on the Beatles' A Hard Day's Night album.
 For its sequence in the film A Hard Day's Night, director Richard Lester used crane shots to capture the four band members running and leaping in a sports field.
 In his book on the history of music videos, Money for Nothing, author Saul Austerlitz places "Can't Buy Me Love" at number 33 on the "Top 100 Videos List".

-Subsequent album appearances for the song include the compilations A Collection of Beatles Oldies (1966) and Hey Jude (1970; also known as The Beatles Again), the 1973 double-disc collection 1962–1966, the 1982 release Reel Music, which features songs from the Beatles' feature films; the 1982 compilation 20 Greatest Hits and the 2000 greatest hits album 1; a composite of takes one and two of "Can't Buy Me Love" was included on the Anthology 1 compilation in 1995.
+Subsequent album appearances for the song include the compilations Hey Jude (1970; also known as The Beatles Again), the 1973 double-disc collection 1962–1966, the 1982 release Reel Music, which features songs from the Beatles' feature films; the 1982 compilation 20 Greatest Hits and the 2000 greatest hits album 1; a composite of takes one and two of "Can't Buy Me Love" was included on the Anthology 1 compilation in 1995.
 Rolling Stone ranked "Can't Buy Me Love" at number 295 on its list of the 500 Greatest Songs of All Time in 2010.

 In September 2015, the Beatles donated the use of their recording of the song to People for the Ethical Treatment of Animals for a television commercial.

 McCartney opened his 2022 "Got Back" Tour gigs with the song.

 Cover versions

 Ella Fitzgerald recorded the song for her 1964 album Hello, Dolly.
 This version was also released as a single, peaking at number 34 in the UK in June 1964, spending five weeks on the chart.
 Alex Petridis of The Guardian cites Fitzgerald as an example of how several artists, responding to the composition's swing-like rhythmic quality, issued "parent-friendly jazz covers" of "Can't Buy Me Love", and how the song was "key to establishing the Beatles' cross-generational appeal".

+R&B group Blackstreet recorded a slower-tempo cover of the song for their 1996 album Another Level.